IADIY/AiyeCam-Talpa/README.md

-# The Software Development Platform for AiyeCam-Talpa Series Product.
+# The Software Development Platform for AiyeCam-Talpa.